rdytech/superset-client/doc/migrating_dashboards_across_environments.md

 For the above example, the Superset staging env often holds connections to staging databases, and the Superset production staging env will hold connections to the production databases.

-In the event where the database schema structure for the local dev, staging and production databases are exactly the same, then dashboards can be transfered across Superset hosting environments.
+In the event where the database schema structure for the local dev, staging and production databases are exactly the same, then dashboards can be transferred across Superset hosting environments.

 It requires some manual updating of the exported yaml files before importing into the target environment.
 Also required is some understanding of the underlying dashboard export structure and how the a object UUIDs work and relate to each other expecially in the context of databases and datasets.

 ## Dashboard Export/Import within same Environment